Paying for value

 On this page

 Washington will use its position in the marketplace to drive transformation as both a first mover and market convener.
+The state will use its purchasing power to lead by example and accelerate the adoption of value-based reimbursement and alternative payment strategies in the commercial market.

-Washington purchases health care coverage for more than 2 million people through Apple Health (Medicaid) and through the Public Employee Benefits Board Program.
-The state will use its purchasing power to lead by example and accelerate the adoption of value-based reimbursement and alternative payment strategies.
+Washington purchases health care coverage for more than 2 million people through Washington Apple Health (Medicaid) and the public employee and retiree benefits.

 Washington is working with the University of Washington Accountable Care Network and the Puget Sound High Value Network LLC to test a new accountable delivery and payment model, known as the Accountable Care Program (ACP).
-The ACP will provide “best in class” patient service and experience and access to high-quality and timely service at a lower cost.
+The ACP provides “best in class” patient service and experience and access to high-quality and timely service at a lower cost.

 The HCA Value-based Roadmap lays out how HCA will fundamentally change how health care is provided by implementing new models of care that drive toward population-based care.